wechaty/plugin-contrib/README.md

-  at   : true,    // default: true - Response to Mention Self (@/at) Message in Room dm   : true,    // default: true - Response to Direct Message room : true,    // default: true - Response to Rooms Message }
+  at   : true,    // default: true - Response to Mention Self (@/at) Message in Room dm   : true,    // default: true - Response to Direct Message room : true,    // default: true - Response to Rooms Message self : false,   // default: false - Response to Message that send from the bot itself }

 wechaty.use(DingDong(options))